tkem/cachetools/docs/index.rst

 with --- though not necessarily as efficient as --- the Python 3 Standard Library :func:`functools.lru_cache` decorator.

-In addition to a `maxsize` parameter, all decorators feature two optional arguments, which should be specified as keyword arguments for compatibility with future extensions:
+In addition to a `maxsize` parameter, all decorators feature optional arguments, which should be specified as keyword arguments for compatibility with future extensions:

 If `typed` is set to :const:`True`, function arguments of different types will be cached separately.

+`getsizeof` specifies a function of one argument that will be applied to each cache value to determine its size.
+The default value is :const:`None`, which will assign each element an equal size of :const:`1`.

 `lock` specifies a function of zero arguments that returns a `context manager`_ to lock the cache when necessary.
 If not specified,